Logic2020/mcmc-overview/README.md

 1. Choose Proposal Distribution (in order to move around parameter space & calculate the transition probabilities of moving from one point in parameter space to another)
 2. (Optional) Specify prior ranges for the parameters
-3. Choose random state to begin with
+3. Choose parameter values to begin with (inital state) -> you can randomly generate a value for each parameter using a uniform continuous distribution
-4. Choose the next candidate state
+4. Generate next proposed parameter values (next state) by randomly sampling a value for each parameter from the Proposal Distribution you defined in Step 1
-5. Calculate the Acceptance Probability (called Hastings Ratio for the metropolis hastings mcmc) to determine if you should accept or reject the next candidate state.
-If A.P. > 1 then go to next state.
-If not, then stay in current state
+5. Calculate the a) Acceptance Probability (also called Hastings Ratio) and b) a randomly generated number from Uniform(0,1) in order to determine if you should accept or reject the next proposed parameter values.
+If u < min(1, A.P.) then proceed with proposed parameters (also called allowing a "jump" or "advancing the chain").
+If not, then stay on the current state parameters
 6. Repeat many times
 7. Find target posterior distribution, which is proportional to the MCMC samples